MechDevelopment/mrbeam/README.md

 # mrbeam
-A simple beam calculator.
-Easy to Use!
+A simple beam calculator. \n Easy to Use!